nissy-shota/surveillance-camera/README.md

 /home/shota/Projects/surveillance-camera/config.yaml
 ```

-TH = 10

 ## Environment

-python 3.8

-## Environment Setting
+### Environment Setting

+We're using the virtual env
 ```bash
 source env/bin/activate
 ```
+### python
+python 3.8

 ## Requirements
 When the prototype is done,
-We will add the conda yaml or requirements.txt to the repository.
+We will add the requirements.txt to the repository.